-The Specialized Honours degrees in Chemistry are fully accredited by the Canadian Society for Chemistry (CSC).
+The Specialized Honours degrees in Chemistry and Biochemistry are fully accredited by the Canadian Society for Chemistry (CSC).

 In Alberta and Quebec, practicing chemists are licensed by professional bodies under provincial government mandates, and obtaining a license requires an adequate academic preparation, a requirement that a CSC-accredited program satisfies.
 The Association of Professional Chemists of Ontario is seeking similar licensing for chemists practicing in Ontario.

 Accreditations are reviewed every five years by external examiners.
 Only some of our degree programs are meant to be CSC-accreditable.